akdombrowski/beautiflow-visualization/README.md

 Upload a DaVinci flow JSON export file and hit BFS to transform that pumpkin of a flow into a beautiflow one

+### Beautiflowify

+Makes a flow beautiflow

+### Animation Duration

+Adjust animation duration if you want to see the flow update with slower or faster animations

+### Expand/Collapse

+Expand this section if you want to see a description of what's being animated

 ## Available Scripts

 In the project directory, you can run: